Second-hand cribs: smart shopping or hidden danger?

 Babies require a lot of stuff.
 Strollers, car seats, and cribs can add up to hundreds or even thousands of dollars.
 Many parents rely on yard sales and hand-me-downs to get the gear they need.
 But used baby gear can be dangerous.
 Since 2007, the U.S. Consumer Product Safety Commission has recalled more than 11 million cribs.

-Our Dallas defective crib lawyers recommend purchasing a new crib when possible.
+Our Dallas lawyers recommend purchasing a new crib when possible.
 However, we realize that this isn’t always possible.
-In this article, our crib injury lawyers discuss how to tell when a second-hand crib should not be used
+In this article, our product liability attorneys discuss how to tell when a second-hand crib should not be used

 A used crib should not be used if: